What are the U.S. Figure Skating Championships?

 If you like “Dancing with the Stars,” the ice dance event is for you.
 Unlike pairs skating, ice dance is based on different aspects of dance, including rhythm, interpretation of the music and precise steps.
 Its beauty lies in its limitless creativity, choreography and theatrical and innovative aspects.

-The ice dance competition consists of two segments: Short dance and free dance.
-The short dance will feature performances to a required rhythm of latin american rhythyms, blues, swing or hip hop music.
+The ice dance competition consists of two segments: Rhythm dance and free dance.
+The rhythm dance will feature performances to a required rhythm of latin american rhythyms, blues, swing or hip hop music.
 Each team will display a range of technical ability and sophisticated style as they set the pace for the final round of competition.

 The free dance will close out the event to the music of each team’s choice.
 Innovative choreography will highlight each dramatic performance.